ryanchynoweth44/DatabricksContent/DeployDatabricks/Setup/README.md

         - resource_group_name
         - storageAccountName
         - databricksToken
+    - Grants Storage Blob Data Contributor access to service principal
+        - This is the authentication used for Databricks to access containers

 1. Execute the [Run Mount Data Lake](RunMountDataLake.py) script which will complete the following:
     - Imports the [`MountDataLake.py`](MountDataLake.py) notebook to the Setup directory in the workspace root